RIOT-OS/rust-riot-wrappers/README.rst

 On the use of bindgen
 ---------------------

-This module uses a RIOT_EXPANDED_HEADERS environment variable as does riot-sys, and decides from it which modules to enable: If MODULE_SAUL is not set, the saul module will not be built in.
+This module uses a RIOT_CFLAGS environment variable as does riot-sys, and decides from it which modules to enable: If MODULE_SAUL is not set, the saul module will not be built in.
 Bindgen is used only to extract those settings, not to generate code (that's for riot-sys to do).